pakeke-constructor/umg-mod-monorepo/inventory/readme.md

 maxStackSize = 64 -- The maximum size this item can stack to.

-useItem = function(self, holderEnt)
-    -- Called when `holderEnt` attempts to use this item.

-    -- The return value for this function is how many items should be deleted -- after use. (default is 0.) end

 stackSize = 31 -- how much this item is stacked.
 (Must NOT be shared!)

 ```